Conexpo-Con/Agg: 2017

 The 2017 show spanned a record 2800000 sqft of exhibits, with a record 2,800-plus exhibitors.
 Show attendance neared 128,000 for the week.
 The world’s first 3D-printed excavator and the new Tech Experience debuted at the 2017 show.

 2020

 The March 2020 show ended one day earlier than normal due to growing concerns over COVID-19.
 Registrations for the show were reported as over 130,000, though no official attendance numbers were published.
 The 2020 show had over 2,000 exhibitors.
 A primary focus for the 2020 show was on women in construction and new technologies.
 The Tech Experience and education sessions reached their highest attendance since launching in the previous show with 150 sessions that included speakers from companies like Built Robotics, Trimble, and NASCAR driver Tyler Reddick.

 2023

 The show exceeded expected attendance numbers, drawing over 139,000 construction and fluid power professionals from 133 countries from March 14 to 18, making it the largest trade show in North America in 2023.
 It included 2,400 exhibitors from 36 countries spread over 3000000 sqft of exhibit space.

+2026

+The 2026 edition of CONEXPO-CON/AGG event drew more than 140,000 attendees from 128 countries and featured over 2,000 exhibitors occupying more than 3 million square feet of exhibit space.
+Exhibits this show focused on heavy equipment, digital jobsite technologies, automation, sustainability, and other innovations shaping the future of the construction industry.
+Educational programming included more than 150 sessions led by industry experts, including specialized workshop sessions focused on small business, women in construction and maintenance best practices.
+The Ground Breakers Stage, a new feature of the show, served as a venue for keynote discussions, awards programs, and presentations on emerging trends shaping the future of construction.